What is Email Security?

 Email Security with Check Point

-According to the 2021 DBIR, phishing was involved in a staggering 36% of data breaches in 2021.
-Cybercriminals understand how vital email is to the modern business, making an email security solution capable of detecting phishing, data loss, and other email-related threats, an absolute necessity.
+Cybercriminals understand how vital email is to modern business, making an email security solution capable of detecting phishing, data loss, and other email-related threats, an absolute necessity.

 ×